Bring outdoor learning to your classroom!

 - Activity 2: What Do Plants Need to Grow?

-- Students will conduct a scientific investigation and grow their own seeds in different conditions in order to discover what plants need to grow before playing a game of Plant Needs Jenga!
+- Students will conduct a scientific investigation and grow their own seeds in order to discover what plants need to grow before playing a game of Plant Needs Jenga!

 Time Needed: 1 hour